-Through the modern method of auction, Reeds Rains can sell your house quickly at its maximum value and for 0% agency fees.
+Through the modern method of auction, Reeds Rains can sell your property quickly and securely at a price that's right for you, with 0% fees.

-To get started with selling your property online, book a valuation and we will then advise you on the best option to take to sell your home.
+To get started with selling your property, book a valuation and we will then advise you on the best option to take to sell your home.

-Whether that is selling online by the modern method of auction at 0% agency fees or the more traditional process at variable fees, Reeds Rains will be with you every step of the way to get you the best possible price for your property.
+Whether that is selling online by the modern method of auction at 0% agency fees or the more traditional in house auction process at variable fees, Reeds Rains will be with you every step of the way to get you the best possible price for your property.

 Check our frequently asked questions to find out more about the process of selling online through auction.